Sudoku91Sudoku91

 How do you solve hard Sudoku without guessing?

 Use techniques like naked pairs, hidden pairs, pointing pairs, and for expert/evil levels, X-Wing and Swordfish.
-Every properly constructed puzzle can be solved through pure logic - guessing is never required.
+In 2012, Gary McGuire's team at University College Dublin proved that the minimum number of starting clues for a unique solution is 17.
+Every puzzle with at least 17 correct givens can be solved through pure logic - guessing is never required.

 What is the difference between naked singles and hidden singles?